The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 Grade 5 in:

 |Others||Other English language qualifications deemed acceptable by the University|

-Applicants may need to submit a portfolio for assessment.
+Applicants should prepare their porfolios in digital format for the ease of presentation.
 Portfolios should demonstrate the applicant's potential in creativity, visual and design literacy, animation and/ or game design.